Profiles

 What are profiles?

 Think of profiles as reusable configuration blueprints.
-Just as a class in object-oriented programming defines properties that instances inherit, profiles define attribute values that nodes inherit.
+Just as a class in object-oriented programming defines properties that instances inherit, profiles define attribute values that objects inherit.
 This design pattern promotes consistency while maintaining flexibility for exceptions.

 Why profiles matter